Home ➥ Services ➥ Foster Care ➥ Fostering FAQs

 Of course!
 As any working parent knows, this is no easy task, but with a good routine and planning on your part, you may maintain full-time employment while also being a very successful foster parent!

-Can I choose the gender, age or race of the children I would like to foster?
+Can I choose the gender and/or age of the children I would like to foster?

-During the licensing process, we will discuss your preferences with you.
-When matching children with foster homes, we do our best to accommodate your preferences.
-It is important to always remember all foster homes have the right to decline a placement, without consequence, if they do not feel it is a good fit for their home.
-It should also be mentioned our highest needs are based around families willing to take teens and large (3 or more children) sibling groups.
+It is important to always remember that foster parents have the right to decline a placement, without consequence, if they do not feel it is a good fit for their home.
+It should also be mentioned our highest needs are based around families willing to take teens and large sibling groups, often with three or more children.

 How long does it take from the time I am licensed until I welcome my first child?